 4. Consider how changes in the law apply to practice

 Too often law students only go as far as to understand the theory behind important recent changes in the law.
 Pupillage interview panels want to see more than that and it's this level of insight that top civil chambers expect from their prospective recruits.

 5. Consider how changes in the world apply to the law

 In other words, really know what's going on in news – and identify if there is any legal element to the stories.
 The Guardian's law page provides a useful legal sift of mainstream events, while Joshua Rozenberg's 'Law in Action' radio programme on BBC Radio 4 is a good weekly round-up of the key law-themed issues.

 6. Ask your mentor for a mock interview

 @Pupillages and @HendersonPupils both recommend this.
 The University of Law has over 600 lawyers available to mentor its current students, while the Inns of Court also run excellent mentoring programmes.
-If you already have a mentor, get in touch with them and ask if they'll give you a quick mock interview based on their experiences of pupillage committees.
+If you already have a mentor, get in touch with them and ask if they'll give you a quick mock interview and pupillage interview tips based on their experiences of pupillage committees.

 7. Be prepped for an advocacy exercise

 Many chambers save their advocacy exercises for the second interview, but some don't.
 For interviews at criminal sets, it's a good idea to re-familiarise yourself with the most commonly-used exercises, the bail application and the plea in mitigation.
 For civil and common law sets, advocacy exercises are typically based on basic tort and contract exercises.